adebisioje/Azure-Container-Service/demo/README.md

 PS: I would be running most of my commands on a Mac OS for this demo.
 Similar commands can be run on windows as well.

 #Test installed docker on machine
-To test if docker is installed, type:
+To test if docker is installed, type the following in your console:

-    * which docker
+    * adebisioje$ which docker

 you should see the path to your installed docker